It's rare that projects are confined to a single team or department.

 Asana offers a Calendar view for each project.
 It’s handy for everyone to see how the tasks are planned to play out over the month (tasks need to have a due date to appear on the calendar).

-Drag and drop a task in the calendar and it will automatically change the due date in Asana, but also in the other tool the task is linked to!
+Drag and drop a task in the calendar and it will automatically change the due date in Asana, but also in the other tool the task is synced to!

 Those who want an even more visual interpretation of their project should take a look at the Progress view.